RahulRR-10/Gallery-Test/README.md

 4. **Be Specific**: "red sports car" works better than just "car"
 5. **Check Objects**: Use `--stats` to see detected object categories

-## 🎊 Project Completed!

-This is a complete, production-ready AI photo search system built from scratch.
-All 9 development phases completed successfully with 0 errors in the final implementation.

 **Enjoy searching your photos with AI! 🚀**